davidmoreno/onion/README.rst

 Its not a web server per se, as it is not an executable.

-If you wan tto compare to a web server, a web server would use a module or plugin to add some functionality.
-With libonion yo uhave the functionality and add the webserver as a plugin.
+If you want to compare to a web server, a web server would use a module or plugin to add some functionality.
+With libonion you have the functionality and add the webserver as a plugin.